linode/docs/docs/databases/mysql/configure-master-master-mysql-database-replication/index.md

 {{< /file >}}

-2. For each of the Linodes, edit the `bind-address` configuration in order to use the private IP addresses:
+2. Edit the `bind-address` configuration in order to use the private IP addresses, for each of the Linodes.

     {{< file "/etc/mysql/my.cnf" >}}
 bind-address    = x.x.x.x